 Prospective students are required to pay a $50.00 application fee along with the tuition for this class which is $4167.00.
 Persons completing this program will receive a Certificate in Painting, Drywall Repair and Installation.
-If the student chooses to continue in the Residential Handyman Certificate program they will only need to take the 5 additional programs and this class will be applied to the program.
+If the student chooses to continue in the Residential Handyman Certificate program they will only need to take the 7 additional programs and this class will be applied to the program.
 The certification does not qualify the student to work as a registered or licensed contractor.
 Handymen don’t need to have a license in the State of Georgia to do work in these fields.

 OBJECTIVES OF THIS COURSE:

 This is a skill-based training program that teaches the skills needed to be a professional painter and drywaller, more specific drywall repair and installer and painter.
-Students will be able to identify the tools required for these trades, learn how to effectively use them, set up for jobs, clean up and learn how to get leads and bid on jobs.
+Students will be able to identify the tools required for these trades, learn how to effectively use them, set up for jobs, clean up and learn how to get leads and estimate a job.
 This is a hands-on training and some homework will be provided.
-The majority of the homework is designed to be at the beginning of the training.
 Once in the classroom lab, the information will be reinforced by the student either by examples and demonstration as well as many opportunities to practicing the skills.